Device-Agnostic Digital Signage: What It Is and Why You Should Care

 One of the biggest advantages, however, is the ease of setup.
 With many proprietary players, users must wait for the media player to ship to them, then they have to spend lots of time and resources on installing the devices and making sure they run smoothly.

-Although bringing in a third-party player makes installation a breeze, there is a risk that any support issues may be more difficult to navigate.
-Keep in mind that software developers optimize their programs for their proprietary players, and certain third-party hardware may not work as effectively because of this.
+Bringing in a third-party player makes installation a breeze.
+However, there is a risk that any support issues may be more difficult to navigate.
+Keep in mind that software developers optimize their programs for their proprietary players.
+Also, certain third-party hardware may not work as effectively because of this.
 It’s important to do research before any purchase to ensure that the desired software has been tested for the hardware of choice.

 Some businesses also avoid third-party solutions because of security concerns.
-Third-party solutions may not go through as much security testing or quality assurance tests as a proprietary device, so it is essential to understand the security implications of open-source solutions and ensure that there are some safeguards in place.
+Third-party solutions may not go through as much security testing or quality assurance tests as a proprietary device.
+So, it is essential to understand the security implications of open-source solutions and ensure there are some safeguards in place.

 For smaller businesses who may not have an extensive staff of experts, closed software offers both customer and technical support.
 Instead of relying on internal resources to troubleshoot problems, businesses can contact their provider and receive help.
 For those who aren’t technologically savvy and don’t have the time, money or desire to develop these skills, quick access to service can be invaluable.